PGA Golf Management Courses

 An opportunity for well-qualified PGA Golf Management students to engage in a special research project.

-Prerequisite: approval by the faculty advisor, the supervising professor, the department chair, the school head, and the college dean before approval by Provost.
+Prerequisite: approval by the faculty advisor, the supervising professor, the department chair, the school head, and the college dean before approval by the Provost.
 Credits to be determined.